Science

 Objectives

-The Phymatech program prepares you to become an executive in large companies, start-ups and laboratories in the semiconductor sector (micro/nano/opto-electronics), as well as their equipment manufacturers and related industries using the same technologies.
+The Phymatech program prepares you to become a manager in large companies, start-ups, and laboratories in the semiconductor sector (micro/nano/optoelectronics), as well as their equipment manufacturers and related industries using the same technologies.

-At the end of the training, you will be able to work as an engineer in production or in Research & Development.
-Positioned at the interface between the design/conception and the manufacturing of devices, you will be able to interact with all the people involved - from the design office to the customer, through all the stages of production.
+Upon completion of the program, you will be qualified to work as an engineer in the fields of production or research and development.
+Positioned at the interface between design/development and manufacturing, you will be able to interact with all stakeholders—from the design office to the customer, through all stages of production.

-You may also choose to pursue a thesis in academic and/or industrial research laboratories in the field.
+You may also choose to pursue a doctoral degree in academic and/or industrial research laboratories in the field.

-• the elaboration of materials and components in the fields of micro-, nano- and opto-electronics through the implementation of different technological steps;
+• the development of materials and components in the fields of micro-, nano- and optoelectronics through the implementation of various technological stages;

 Read more